havocp/xsbt-wiki/Running.md

 * `console`
   Starts the Scala interpreter with a classpath including the compiled sources, all jars in the `lib` directory, and managed libraries.
 To return to sbt, type `:quit`, Ctrl+D (Unix), or Ctrl+Z (Windows).
 Similarly, `test:console` starts the interpreter with the test classes and classpath.
 * `console-quick`
   Starts the Scala interpreter with the project's compile-time dependencies on the classpath.  `test:console-quick` uses the test dependencies.
+This task differs from `console` in that it does not force compilation of the current project's sources.
  * `console-project`
   Enters an interactive session with sbt and the build definition on the classpath.
 The build definition and related values are bound to variables and common packages and values are imported.
 See [[Console Project]] for more information.
 * `doc`